Report a lost dog

 It is important that your dog has a collar, tag and microchip.

-Collar and tag: It is the law that your dog, while in a public place, must wear a collar with your details inscribed on it, or on a disc attached to the collar
+It is the law that your dog, while in a public place, must wear a collar with your details inscribed on it, or on a disc attached to the collar

 Failure to do so could result in prosecution and a fine of up to £5,000.
 Even if your dog is microchipped it still has to wear a collar and tag.

-Microchipping: Fom 6 April 2016 all dogs in England are required by law to be microchipped.
+All dogs in England are required by law to be microchipped.

-Help prevent your dog from straying
+Prevent your dog from straying

 Providing your dog with physical and mental exercise can help prevent it from straying.